-We always advise clients to “arm themselves with knowledge” so, in this article we have asked the EU Property Solutions team to answer your questions about interest-only mortgages.
+We always advise clients to “arm themselves with knowledge” so, in this article, we have asked the EU Property Solutions team to answer your questions about interest-only mortgages.

-“Was my mortgage mis-sold?” – Jill, Birmingham
+“Was my interest-only mortgage mis-sold?” – Jill, Birmingham

 The first question we get from most new enquiries is surrounding the idea that their mortgage was mis-sold, especially for interest-only mortgages.
 If you bought before the crash, you were likely told about ‘guaranteed rental yields’ or ‘imminent boom in prices’.
 Whilst this may have been true for some, it wasn’t for most.
 Realistically, most of these mortgages were ‘mis-sold’.

 Unfortunately, this reason is useless with lenders.
-This is due to a combination of factors including the difficulty of proving mis-selling and the fact that most developers/lenders have since disappeared or been bought over.
+This is due to a combination of factors, including the difficulty of proving mis-selling and the fact that most developers/lenders have since disappeared or been bought over.
 The best approach is to be realistic that you will not be able to escape a mortgage because it was mis-sold.

 “What happens if I leave the property?” – Steve and Ruth, West Midlands

-Failure to pay the mortgage is treated as a default so, your lender will begin action to recover their money.
+Failure to pay the mortgage is treated as a default, so your lender will begin action to recover their money.
 Read the next question to find out what this recovery action might look like…

 “Can I be pursued in the UK?” – Rob, Stirling

 In short, yes.
 Lenders have the ability to operate across jurisdictions and can therefore come after you in your home country.
-Banks are still relatively civil in most instances provided that you engage in some form, but, their patience is wearing thin.
+Banks are still relatively civil in most instances, provided that you engage in some form, but their patience is wearing thin.

-European lenders are painfully slow so, it may be several years before you hear anything, this can make that first letter quite a surprise!
+European lenders are painfully slow, so it may be several years before you hear anything, this can make that first letter quite a surprise!
 If you ignore your lender, they may use the following to recover money: